San Diego State University: 2008 student drug arrests

-On May 6, 2008, the Drug Enforcement Administration announced the arrests of 96 individuals, of whom 33 were San Diego State University students, on a variety of drug charges in a year-long narcotics sting operation dubbed Operation Sudden Fall.
+On May 6, 2008, the Drug Enforcement Administration (DEA) announced the arrests of 96 individuals, of whom 33 were San Diego State University students, on a variety of drug charges in a year-long narcotics sting operation dubbed Operation Sudden Fall.
 It was originally reported that 75 of the arrested were students, but the inflated number included students who had been arrested months earlier, in some cases for simple possession.
 The bust, which was the largest in the history of San Diego County, drew a mixed reaction from the community.

 2014 sexual assault allegation

 In late 2014, SDSU began an "It's on Us" campaign to combat an alarming pattern of sexual violence.
-In the fall 2014 semester, there were 14 sexual assault allegations reported on or around the college area.
+In the fall 2014 semester, there were 14 sexual assault allegations reported on or around the College Area.
 In early 2015, SDSU was found to have wrongfully accused a male foreign exchange student of sexual assault during the fall 2014 semester and allegedly failing to afford him due process.
 The student's name was released in a campus-wide email immediately upon his arrest and he was quickly expelled from the university.
 Alexa Romano, the female student who made the accusation, later admitted to not being truthful about the alleged incident.
 The male student later successfully sued the university.

-2022 rape allegations

-In May 2022, the Los Angeles Times reported that five San Diego State University football players were alleged to have raped a girl at an off-campus house party, leading to accusations that, seven months after the alleged incident, the University has neglected to investigate the issue or begin disciplinary proceedings.
-University officials responded by saying the San Diego Police Department was investigating the allegations, and that "Revealing any information prematurely would not only compromise the integrity of the case but could be damaging to anyone directly involved with the investigation."

 Notable alumni and faculty

-San Diego State University has over 260,000 alumni worldwide.
+San Diego State University has over 400,000 alumni worldwide.
 The university is one of the top producers of U.S. Student Fulbright Scholars in the nation.